 Data is transferred either via an XML web service (WSDL) or via an online upload in CSV file format.
 Optionally, ETW can be integrated into the customer’s own website.
 It is possible to integrate the page as an iFrame or via SOAP-XML web service.

-The annual license fees depend on the license type; they include support and the provision of a server and allow unlimited use of all interfaces.
-In addition, there are one-off costs for provision (hardware and setup), consultation and the software packages used.
-Which license is the ideal solution for a company and how to use it is best discussed in a web meeting.
+The annual license fees depend on the license type; they include support and the provision of a server, and allow unlimited use of all interfaces.
+In addition, there are one-off costs for provision (hardware and setup), consultation, and the software packages used.
+Which license is the ideal solution for your company and how to use it is best discussed in a web meeting.
 Simply contact us by email.

 EcoTransIT offers different solutions for users, each of which can be adapted to individual customer-specfic requirements: